 Prednisolone is a corticosteroid used to treat various inflammatory and allergy conditions as well as other diseases.
+It reduces swelling and inflammation which can reduce pain or decrease the possible joint damage that is caused by chronic inflammation.
 Prednisolone requires a prescription from your veterinarian, and is sold per tablet.

 Cats and Dogs